Social studies essay outline and cliches. Social studies essay (USE): structure, cliché phrases, typical mistakes. Social Studies Essay Examples

 4. Argumentation should be carried out at two levels:

-• Consider the statement from the point of view of economic (political, sociological ...) theory ...
+• Let's consider the statement from the point of view of economic (political, sociological...) theory...

-• Let us turn to the theoretical meaning of the statement ...
+• Let's turn to the theoretical meaning of the statement...

-2. Empirical level - two options are possible here:
+2. Empirical level - there are two options here:

 1. using examples from history, literature and social reality;